Driving in Kenya: tips and information

 In case of an accident, always contact us immediately.
 We will probably advise you to contact the police.
 For insurance reasons, it’s important that you receive a police report.
 You will need to take pictures of the damage/situation.
 Kindly do not leave the vehicle unattended without our consent.

-Exact mileage / fuel consumption depends on the terrain and your driving behaviour, but is around 9-10 km /L for the Toyota Hilux and 7-8 km/ L for the Landcruiser.
-Fuel costs between USD 1.10–1.30 per litre.
-Keep in mind, fuel is paid in cash in Kenyan Shillings.
+Exact mileage/fuel consumption depends on the terrain and your driving behavior, but is around 7-8 km/ L for the Landcruiser.
+Fuel costs between USD 1.10–1.30 per liter.

 How to deal with traffic police in Kenya?